linuxserver/docker-documentation/docs/selkies/developer-guide/architecture.md

 ## The web layer

-Nginx inside the container is the single front door: it serves the static client (a React dashboard over the `selkies-web-core` engine), proxies `/websocket` to the Selkies server, serves `/files` downloads with fancyindex, optionally enforces basic auth, applies the `SUBFOLDER` prefix, and proxies `/pelorus/` when the agent layer is on.
+Nginx inside the container is the single front door: it serves the static client (a React dashboard over the `selkies-web-core` engine), proxies `/api` (the data WebSocket, WebRTC signaling, and the `/api/files/` browser) to the Selkies server, optionally enforces basic auth, applies the `SUBFOLDER` prefix, and proxies `/pelorus/` when the agent layer is on.
 The dashboard and the engine communicate over a documented `postMessage` API, which is the extension point for custom frontends.

 ## Sharing and multi user